popescu-af/intent-recognizer/README.md

 ### The `intent-recognizer` lib

 Many things can be considered when writing a library that deals with noisy or rather uncertain input.
-Among others, we could name a few
+For the current task, we could name a few

 * multiple languages
 * the spelling, which can be wrong